 Details to follow soon - please check back regularly for updates.

 The next course begins with an introductory day on 14 September 2019 and will be completed by end of February 2020.
-Although we will also be running a module in March 2019 for standalone students only.

 The cost of this module is the same as all other standalone modules and is £1250.
 Please see the fees page for further details.
 Please see our funding (LBR) page to see if you may be eligible to apply for LBR funding.